jackboberg/spife/docs/getting-started.md

-# :fork\_and\_knife: Getting Started with Knork
+# :fork\_and\_knife: Getting Started with Spife

-Knork is, first and foremost, a glue package — it curates several smaller packages and re-exports them as a whole in order to make it easier to build small, [HATEOAS][hateoas]-y, [REST][rest]ful APIs.
+Spife is, first and foremost, a glue package — it curates several smaller packages and re-exports them as a whole in order to make it easier to build small, [HATEOAS][hateoas]-y, [REST][rest]ful APIs.
 It provides the following
 functionality: